npat-efault/picocom/picocom.1.md

     *** baud: 9600

-This behavioir was intriduced in picocom 2.0.
+This behavior was introduced in picocom 2.0.
 Older releases displayed only the option values, not the actual serial-port settings corresponding to them.